The 5-Step Loop: Why Your Agent Fails at Step 4

 Production Added Two First-Class Steps

-Two independent four-step variants emerged in 2025 and 2026, each extracting one of the hidden steps.
-Anthropic's Claude Agent SDK formalised Gather → Act → Verify — pulling Verify out into its own named stage, with the filesystem providing ground truth.
-Brij Kishore Pandey codified Perceive → Plan → Act → Observe — pulling Plan out as the explicit "decide before acting" moment.
+Two four-step variants emerged in 2025–2026, each extracting one hidden step.
+Anthropic's Claude Agent SDK formalised Gather → Act → Verify, pulling Verify into its own stage with the filesystem as ground truth.
+Brij Kishore Pandey codified Perceive → Plan → Act → Observe, pulling Plan out as the explicit "decide before acting" moment.
 Each fixed half the gap.
-Neither fixed both.
+The five-step synthesis is what the production-hardened loop actually looks like:

 | Step | What it subsumes | Why it deserves promotion |